-- 1. Chair Meetings.
-The chairperson presides over the meetings of the board, encouraging and facilitating discussion and making sure that each member has opportunity to express their viewpoint in an appropriate marmer.
-As chairperson, you are also responsible for scheduling and calling the meetings, and for overseeing the preparation of the agenda by the secretary of the board, who is usually the principal or head teacher of the school. - 2.
-A Source of Information.
+1. Chair Meetings.
+The chairperson presides over the meetings of the board, encouraging and facilitating

+2. A Source of Information.
 It is essential that the chairperson become acquainted with and follow denOininational policies and guidelines related to church schools, as well as parliamentary procedure as it applies to board meetings and decision-making process.
 You will be expected to keep yourself informed, read the relevant policy books and the updated documents as they come out from the education department at the local and union conferences, and the North American Division.
 Administrative Advisor.
 The support and awareness of the chairperson is needed by the principal or head teacher.
 You should become acquainted with the school program and confer with the principal on the daily operation of the school, but respect the role of the principal as manager or administrator.
-There 90 will be times when individuals will attempt to "go over the head" of the principal and appeal directly to you to make administrative decisions.
+There 90 e will be times when individuals will attempt to "go over the head" of the principal and appeal directly to you to make administrative decisions.
 You should feel free to share your honest opinion with the principal, but outside of those private conversations you owe him or her your undivided support.
 If the principal seems disorganized in school administration duties, you may want to privately suggest inservice education or other help, but you must always remember that management is not your task.
 The best leadership in the strongest schools are those situations in which the board chairperson and the principal have honest and wide-ranging private conversations every week, but stay out of each other's responsibilities and stand together in public.
-You should maintain close contact with the conference superintendent of schools who has overall responsibility for operating conference schools.
+You should maintain close contact with the conference superintendent ofschools who has overall responsibility for operating conference schools.

-- 4. Communication.
+4. Communication.
 As chairperson you are the primary liaison between the school and the church or churches that form the constituency.
 Be careful to keep the channels of communication open and report regularly to the pastors, treasurers and other key people in each congregation.
 Listen for the attitudes and feelings being expressed by constituents.
-The chairperson should work with the church board and congregation to generate strong support for the school in terms of funding, enrollment of every schoolage child in church families, finding student aid for families in need, organizing a welcome for new faculty, and orienting new board members to the ministry ofthe church school board. - 5.
-Public Relations.
+The chairperson should work with the church board and congregation to generate strong support for the school in terms of funding, enrollment of every schoolage child in church families, finding student aid for families in need, organizing a welcome for new faculty, and orienting new board members to the ministry of the church school board.

+5. Public Relations.
 The board chairperson is the primary public relations representative of the school.
 You should take every opportunity to communicate the purpose, activities and achievements of the school in both community and church media and events.